Ying-Lab/SAINT/README.md

 - The main running command are triplet_model.py and taxonomy_localization.py with following options:

      -h, --help: show this help message and exit

      -i, --inputcsv: the taxomony of the input data

      -d --kmer_frequency_dir: the dir of kmer frequency.

      -t, test_name: the list of test name.

      -k, --kofKTuple: the value k of KTuple

-     -e, --epochNum: the number of epoch
+     -e, --epochNum: the number of epoch.

-     -o, --output: output dir
+     -o, --output: output dir.

 2. Run SAINT to get model.